 Kids, tweens and teens can quickly get organized for their next slumber party with these FREE printable sleepover checklists for things to pack in an overnight bag!

 Having a packing list on hand (like the printable Cabin Packing List we use for vacations) makes life so much easier for everyone.

-When my son had his first overnight at a friend’s house, the phone rang at 10 pm.
+When my son had his first sleepover at a friend’s house, my phone rang at 10 pm.

 "Mom?
 I forgot my inhaler".

 "No problem", I told him, "I’ll run it over".

 Good thing he was right next door :)

 So I hop over to the neighbors where I’m greeted at the door by two very awake boys.

 "He also forgot his toothpaste," announced his friend, "so I let him borrow mine" -- it's good to have thoughtful friends :)